Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/275_H_Index_II.md

 class Solution {
 public:
     int hIndex(vector<int>& citations) {
+        // In the citations vector, we can say that each index
+        // represent paper_id.
+And the corresponding value represents
+        // the citations of that paper.
         int n_size(citations.size()),low(0), high(n_size-1);
         while (low <= high) {
             int mid = low + (high-low) / 2;